-Live Content Demos – Unity3D – (Eric)
+Live Content Demos – Unity3D

 Learn to import and display your content in the dome and VR using the Unity3D game engine.
-Building off the previous day’s work, bring your freshly made content to 360° life with a simple workflow that opens the door to realtime fulldome & VR applications.
+Building off the previous day’s work, bring your freshly made content to 360° life with a simple workflow that opens the door to real-time fulldome & VR applications.

-Live VJ Real Time Visualization (Zac Layman)
+Live VJ Real-Time Visualization

 One of the many hurdles that have been lowered in previous years with dome production is the ability to put realtime visuals into a dome environment with all the slicing for each projector working.
-Using mapping software like Blendydome, vDome, touchdesigner and omnidome people are able to map multi-projector environments for real-time visualizations.
-Integrating with the Blender workshop, you will learn ways to integrate your 3D Model and animations into a realtime environment that can be manipulated through audio analysis tools and hardware controllers.
+Using mapping software like Blendydome, vDome, touch designer and omnidome people are able to map multi-projector environments for real-time visualizations.
+Integrating with the Blender workshop, you will learn ways to integrate your 3D Model and animations into a real-time environment that can be manipulated through audio analysis tools and hardware controllers.

 DAY FOUR: SUPPLEMENTS

-Production Pipeline for Fulldome Pre-Visualization – (TBD)
+Production Pipeline for Fulldome Pre-Visualization

 Amateras, Omnidome, and other tools allow content creators to preview fulldome works in virtual space on your personal computer and check your work before it goes up on the dome.
 Get the lowdown on this critical step in the production pipeline in this interactive course.

 Fulldome environments more times than not will house multichannel surround sound systems (ranging from standard 5.1 systems to 250 channel systems).
-Recent advances in audio technology allows creators the ability to utilize these systems to easily move sound throughout this immersive space – left to right, front to back, top to bottom, and anywhere in between – both in real-time and through pre-rendered paths.
+Recent advances in audio technology allow creators the ability to utilize these systems to easily move sound throughout this immersive space – left to right, front to back, top to bottom, and anywhere in between – both in real-time and through pre-rendered paths.
 This workshop will break into the tools used that make this possible and dive into some techniques to ensure your audio is as immersive as your visuals.

-Interactivity with sensors (Paul Elsberg)
+Interactivity with sensors

-Blending interactivity into your audio visual environment lays a foundation for conversation between the audience and your piece.
+Blending interactivity into your audio-visual environment lays a foundation for conversation between the audience and your piece.
 In this course we’ll connect users in the physical world to your fulldome environment through the use of the Microsoft Kinect along with considering the core principles of interaction design strategies to increase engagement while adding to the narrative.

 DAY FIVE: FINALIZATION

-Rendering Best Practices for Fulldome (TBD)
+Rendering Best Practices for Fulldome